 Can I Use Sourdough Starter Straight from the Fridge?

 The process of baking sourdough can be intimidating.
 It seems like so much to remember, from prepping your starter hours beforehand to figuring out how long to do your bulk fermentation for the best results.
-Perhaps you’ve wondered, “Can I use sourdough starter straight from the fridge?” to make this process faster–I know I have!
+Find out in this article if you can simplify your sourdough baking by baking with cold, unfed starter.

 People love to overanalyze sourdough and can easily get into camps that there is only one best way to go about preparing sourdough bread recipes.